bitbyte0110/smart-classroom-iot/instruction.md

 Logic

-Presence and Dark → LED ON (auto-dim by brightness).
+AI Presence and Dark → LED ON (auto-dim by brightness).

-No presence → LED OFF (energy saving).
+No AI presence → LED OFF (energy saving).

 Bright room → LED OFF (even if presence).